-You can also use it to contain items like books, your smart phone, playing cards and a journal.
+You can also use a tray to contain items like books, your smart phone, playing cards and a journal.
 Plus, it's a great place to display your personal objects.

 Buy a tray that mirrors the shape of the ottoman.
 For example, use a round tray on a round ottoman.

-Instead of spending a lot on a oversize tray, purchase several smaller tones that can give the illusion of a large one.
+Instead of spending a lot on an oversize tray, purchase several smaller tones that can give the illusion of a large one.

 It’s probably a good idea to get one with handles for practical uses.

 Choose a natural hue, complementary color or fun pattern.

 Create contrast with a wood, metal, acrylic or mirrored tray.

 Styling the Tray

 Your ottoman tray should be styled in a simple and tidy manner to keep it from becoming too cluttered.
 Add texture, heights and color.
 Practical items such as coasters, a notebook and remotes can be hidden away in a decorative storage box.